Serena Williams Revitalized Her Slumping Tennis Career With a Letter and a Trip That Changed Her Life

-Serena Williams will go down as one of the greatest athletes ever.
-After 23 major singles championships, the 39-year-old tennis player has nothing left to prove in the sport.
+Serena Williams will forever be known as one of the greatest athletes ever.
+After winning 23 major singles championships, she retired from professional tennis in 2022 with nothing left to prove in the sport.
 However, there was a time when Williams’ journey to greatness was in serious doubt.

-All great athletes have a rough stretch in their careers, and Williams was no different.
+All great athletes endure rough stretches at some point in their careers, and Williams was no different.
 The tennis legend was able to revitalize her legendary career thanks to a letter from a former tennis player and a trip to one of her favorite places in the world.

 Serena Williams struggles in tennis after a tragic personal loss

-Things were going well for Serena Williams at the start of 2005.
+Things were going well for Serena Williams at the start of the 2005 calendar.
 On Jan.
-29 of that year, she dominated Lindsay Davenport in the Australian Open, winning the match in straight sets.
-After that victory, things started to unravel for the then-23-year-old tennis player.
+29, she dominated Lindsay Davenport at the Australian Open, winning the match in straight sets.
+Afterward, things started to unravel for the then-23-year-old tennis player.

-Williams dealt with depression during 2005-06.
-Her sister, Yetunde Price, was killed in her hometown of Compton, California in 2003.
+Williams dealt with depression during the 2005-06 season.
+Her half-sister, Yetunde Price, had been killed in her hometown of Compton, California, in 2003.
 Price was caught in the middle of a gang shootout while in the car with her boyfriend.
-Not only was Price Williams’ older sister, but she was also the tennis star’s assistant.
+Not only was she Williams’ older sibling, but she had also been the tennis star’s assistant.

-During those two years, knee injuries hampered her ability to compete at a high level.
-The tennis legend also participated in some off-the-court endeavors, guest-starring in TV shows and attending movie premieres, according to ESPN.
-She had some conditioning issues, signaling that her heart wasn’t fully committed to tennis at the time.
+During those two years, knee injuries had hampered her ability to compete at a high level.
+The tennis legend also participated in some off-court endeavors, guest-starring in TV shows and attending movie premieres, per ESPN.
+She had also experienced some conditioning issues, signaling that her heart wasn’t fully committed to tennis.

-Serena Williams faced a lot of adversity from 2003-06, and it impacted her tennis career.
-She wasn’t the same player, falling to No. 140 in the world tennis rankings, per ESPN.
-The legendary tennis player was able to get her career back on track because of a letter and multiple trips to one of her favorite places.
+Williams faced a lot of adversity from 2003-06, and it impacted her tennis career.
+She wasn’t the same player, falling as far as No. 140 in the world tennis rankings.
+But the legendary tennis player got her career back on track because of a letter and multiple trips to one of her favorite places.

 Chris Evert’s letter and trips to Africa helped Serena Williams’ tennis career

-From her personal battles to her tennis career, things weren’t right for Serena Williams.
-She had to rekindle her love for the game.
-Chris Evert, a former world No. 1 tennis player, wrote a letter to Williams in the May 2006 issue of Tennis Magazine asking her to recommit herself to tennis.
+Serena Williams had to rekindle her love for the game.
+Chris Evert, a former world No. 1 tennis player, wrote a letter to Williams in the May 2006 issue of Tennis Magazine, asking her to recommit herself to tennis.

 “Going to Africa changed her life.
 She came back a totally different person.
 That helped her to refocus on her life and her career.
-That really changed her attitude about being a Black woman,” said Price.
+That really changed her attitude about being a Black woman,” Price explained.

-Serena Williams found the fire for tennis again, and she came back to the sport with a vengeance.
+Serena Williams found the fire for tennis again and returned to the sport with a vengeance.

 Serena Williams’ triumphant return to tennis

 With the help of Evert’s letter and her multiple trips to Africa, Serena Williams recommitted herself to the sport.
-She worked with world-renown fitness trainer Mackie Shilstone to improve her conditioning.
-The tennis star’s work in her return to tennis showcased her mental fortitude and internal drive.
+She worked with world-renowned fitness trainer Mackie Shilstone to improve her conditioning, and the tennis star’s work in her return to tennis showcased her mental fortitude and internal drive.

-In peak physical shape and a renewed love for tennis, Williams shocked the world.
-She defeated Maria Sharapova in the 2007 Australian Open Final as an unseeded player and ranked No. 81 worldwide.
-Her success didn’t stop there, as she also won doubles with her sister Venus at the 2008 Beijing Olympics.
+In peak physical shape and with a renewed love for tennis, Williams shocked the world.
+She defeated Maria Sharapova in the 2007 Australian Open Final as an unseeded player who was ranked No. 81 worldwide.
+Her success didn’t stop there, either.
+She also won the doubles title with her sister Venus at the 2008 Beijing Olympics.
 A few weeks later, the tennis legend captured her third U.S. Open title.

-2005-06 were rough years for Serena Williams personally and professionally.
-She didn’t let those situations define her as she worked hard to overcome adversity.
-Williams’ relentless pursuit of greatness makes her one of the greatest athletes to walk the earth.
+The stretch from 2005-06 was for Serena Williams, both personally and professionally.
+But she didn’t let the tough times define her and instead worked hard to overcome adversity.
+It’s that relentless pursuit of greatness that helped make her one of the greatest athletes to walk the earth.